marco-buratto/signage-orchestrator/README.md

     bash player-connector.sh --action install --player-type web|slideshow --orchestrator-address ORCHESTRATOR_ADDRESS --orchestrator-password "ORCHESTRATOR_PASSWORD" --player-name "PLAYER_NAME" --player-position "PLAYER_OPTIONAL_POSITION_NOTES" --player-comment "PLAYER_OPTIONAL_COMMENT" --check-tls yes|no

---player-type: on Raspberry Slideshow players use "slideshow"; on Raspberry Digital Signage players use "web".
+1. [x] *player-type*: on Raspberry Slideshow players use "slideshow"; on Raspberry Digital Signage players use "web".

-ORCHESTRATOR_ADDRESS is the IP address or fqdn of your Signage Orchestrator installation and ORCHESTRATOR_PASSWORD is the password chosen when installing.
+2. [x] *ORCHESTRATOR_ADDRESS* is the IP address or fqdn of your Signage Orchestrator installation and *ORCHESTRATOR_PASSWORD* is the password chosen when installing.

-PLAYER_NAME, PLAYER_OPTIONAL_POSITION_NOTES, PLAYER_OPTIONAL_COMMENT are properties of the player (Raspberry unit) itself, so how it will be displayed in the Orchestrator interface.
+3. [x] *PLAYER_NAME*, *PLAYER_OPTIONAL_POSITION_NOTES*, *PLAYER_OPTIONAL_COMMENT* are properties of the player (Raspberry unit) itself, so how it will be displayed in the Orchestrator interface.

---check-tls: use "no" unless you have installed a valid certificate on the Orchestrator.
+4. [x] *check-tls*: use "no" unless you have installed a valid certificate on the Orchestrator.

+Finally, configure the player time zone and be sure the time/date is correct (it must correspond to the Orchestrator one):

+    date

+If the time zone differs from the one selected for the Orchestrator, use the following command to fix:

+    dpkg-reconfigure tzdata

 ***Players connection debug***